zspitz/dlr/docs/expr-tree-spec/api-reference.md

 This class represents variables that need to be accessed for getting/setting as lifted closure variables.
 This class uses the RuntimeVariables node kind.

 The Type property of this expression kind is IRuntimeVariables.
-This could have been IList&lt;IStrongBox&gt;, but having IRuntimeVariables enables the implementation of the closure environment to change over time.
+This could have been IList\<IStrongBox\>, but having IRuntimeVariables enables the implementation of the closure environment to change over time.

 <h3 id="class-summary-40">4.46.1 Class Summary</h3>